pouyamoeini/pouyamoeini.github.io/_pages/about.md

 I am grateful to be generously supported by the Cambridge Trust.
 Prior to joining Cambridge, I completed my undergraduate studies at Sharif University of Technology, where I studied Computer Engineering and Applied Mathematics.
 <br>
-I am broadly interested in information theory {Shannon theory, random coding, and error exponents}, applied probability, and combinatorics.
+I am broadly interested in information theory {Shannon theory, random coding, error exponents}, applied probability, and combinatorics.